-Visitors often go to Old Town for shopping; some of the shops carry nice handicrafts.
+Visitors often go to Old Town in San Diego for shopping; some of the shops carry nice handicrafts.
 They may also go to have a big platter of tacos and enchiladas washed down with a margarita.

 While you're there, try to look past all that for at least a few minutes.
 Poke around inside the historic buildings, imagining life in early California.

 Why Is It "Old"?

 Old Town San Diego was the first European settlement in what is now California.
 In 1769, Catholic priest Father Junipero Serra founded a Spanish mission here.
 By the 1820s, settlers moved closer to the water into the Gaslamp Quarter, leaving "Old Town" behind.

 Old Town San Diego Historic Park